Nickpanek/panek-video-program/README.md

 * **New UI: Professional Dark Theme & Minimalist Layout**
     * **Before:** The UI used custom-coded stylesheets (e.g., the gray/green render button, colored labels) that were difficult to maintain.
     * **After:** All custom stylesheets have been removed.
-The app now uses the `pyqtdarktheme` library to apply a consistent, professional, and fully-featured dark theme with a single line of code.
+The app now uses the `qdarktheme` library to apply a consistent, professional, and fully-featured dark theme with a single line of code.
 The layout has also been simplified from manual `QHBoxLayout`s to a clean `QFormLayout`.

 * **New Feature: File Overwrite Confirmation**
     * **Before:** The app used an `ffmpeg -y` flag, which would *silently overwrite* any existing video with the same name.